Quality

 Now, we still have many tests in a file (See how I organize unit tests here).
 So, the question is, are the tests still useful, to understand what the system does?

-Let me put it another way... how do you know everything?
+Let me put it another way... how do you know enough?

 Simplification